 The cleaning industry can be divided into two main categories: Consumer/domestic cleaning services and commercial cleaning services.
 Domestic cleaners specialise in residential properties (homes), while commercial cleaners serve businesses and public buildings.

-Both consumer and commercial cleaning offer a variety of services that can be further broken down into the following sub-categories:
+Both consumer and commercial cleaning offers a variety of services that can be further broken down into the following sub-categories:

-Janitorial cleaning, ‘caretaker’ or general housekeeping cleaning refers to the general maintenance of a specific property.
-Janitorial cleaning businesses may have an array of their own equipment, spanning potentially from vacuums to bathroom equipment.
+General housekeeping cleaning or ‘caretaker’ cleaning refers to the general maintenance of a specific property.
+General cleaning businesses may have an array of their own equipment, spanning from vacuums to bathroom equipment.
 In some cases, they may use equipment provided by the customer.
 They usually charge by the hour.

 Specialist cleaning services such as carpet cleaning and oven cleaning.
 These businesses usually charge based on the specific project and the cleaning products and materials needed to effectively clean a floor space or oven.